-Heading straight from the airport to Varanasi (the holiest and therefore craziest city in India) on an unbooked overnight train was always going to make for an interesting 24 hours.
-Despite being quizzed by immigration ("how can you not know the address or name of the charity where you are volunteering for a month," "do you really feel comfortable travelling alone around India" - all reasonable questions I had no reasonable answer for), and waiting over an hour for my luggage, the first 24 hours actually started off quite well.
-Not only did the arrivals lounge have a Costa, but a lovely Aussie couple suggested sharing (paying for) a taxi - result.
-However, when the taxi dropped me off at the Metro station, and I had to navigate India alone, the trouble began.
-Negotiating beggars, food carts and signs only in Hindi, I eventually found the station and the right train.
+Heading straight from the airport to Varanasi (the holiest and therefore craziest city in India) on an overnight train without a seat reservation was always going to make for an interesting 24 hours.
+The trials of immigration ("How can you not know the name or address of the charity where you're volunteering for a month?"
+"Do you really feel comfortable travelling alone around India?" - all reasonable questions I had no reasonable answer for) and luggage delays were tempered by the presence of a Costa in the arrivals lounge, but as soon as I had to begin navigating India alone, the trouble began.

-After arriving at Delhi train station, it took me genuinely two hours, six times in the lift going up and down (running past security each time because the queue was ridiculous and my bag precariously balanced), two angry outbursts at policemen who spoke no English and refused to help, an argument with a crazy Indian woman because her group of about 20 old bats pushed in front of me in the ticket line (the saying that the queue is a solely British institution is absolutely true - the term simply does not exist in India) and a small breakdown at the inquiries desk because no one would help and all the timetables were in Hindi, to actually acquire a ticket and the necessary information.
-A problem remained: a "ticket" in India means simply "permission to board the train", it does not alot the ticket holder any allocated space on said train.
-Furthermore, there is no limit on the amount of "tickets" which can be issued.
-The only upgrade available all evening on any of the four trains to Varanasi was an AC Chair at $40!
-I refused, and so accepted my fate.
+After negotiating beggars, food carts and signs in Hindi, I eventually managed to find Delhi train station.
+It genuinely took me two hours, six times in the lift going up and down (running past security each time because the queue was ridiculous and the thought of taking off my insanely heavy bag too much to contemplate), two emotional outbursts at policemen who spoke no English and refused to help, an argument with an angry Indian woman because her group of about 20 tourists pushed in front of me in the ticket line (the queue truly is a British institution - the word simply does not exist in India) and a small breakdown at the inquiries desk because no one would help and all the timetables were in Hindi, to actually acquire a ticket and the necessary information.
+A problem remained: a "ticket" in India means simply "permission to board the train"; it does not allot the ticket holder any space on said train.
+Furthermore, there is no limit to the amount of "tickets" that can be issued.
+The only upgrade available all evening on any of the four trains to Varanasi was an AC Chair at $40...
+So I refused, and accepted my fate.

-After sulking on the platform, things again looked up when I managed to find the workers' toilets (clean-ish) and a cafe manager, shocked to hear that I only had a general admission ticket, agreed to help me find the train controller.
-He couldn't be found, and so I had to engage in a full blown argument with a man lying down on the luggage rack (and so taking up enough space for an entire family or coop of chickens) in order to aquire a seat.
-Luckily I was backed up by some locals and succeeded in persuading him to move two inches - enough space for me OR my bag.
-I chained my bag to a pole a little further down the train and climbed up onto my seat, literally.
+After sulking on the platform, things began to look up when I managed to find the workers' (clean-ish) toilets and a cafe manager who, shocked to hear that I only had a general admission ticket, tried to help me find the train controller.
+He couldn't be found, so I had to negotiate for my seat (in Hindi) with a man lying down on the luggage rack - and so taking up enough space for an entire family or coop of chickens.
+Luckily, I was backed up by some locals and succeeded in persuading him to move a whole two inches.
 Thus commenced fourteen hours of sitting on metal poles, unable to put my legs down without knocking out the poor woman and child underneath me (which I almost did on several occasions), squidged in between two men, one who snored continuously.
-Blissfully naive, I had, until this moment, believed that sleep was a prerequisite for snoring, but apparently not.
-I also had the pleasure of sharing my "seat" with some old chewing gum, and so I now have grey sticky stuff permanently entrenched into the arse of my favourite trousers, something the locals found hilarious.
+Blissfully naive, I had, until this moment, believed that sleep was a prerequisite for snoring.
+Apparently not.
+I also had the pleasure of sharing my "seat" with some old chewing gum, and so now have grey sticky stuff permanently entrenched into my only pair of trousers, something the locals are finding hilarious.